SichangHe/igem-2022-dku-backup/src/engineering.md

 ##### Design

-We located a single-domain antibody (VHH) named 20ipaD from the database, whose binding ability with the needle tip protein ipaD of *Shigella* type III secretion system has be testified[^Barta,2017] [^Sierocki,2021].
+We located a single-domain antibody (VHH) named 20ipaD from the database, whose binding ability with the needle tip protein IpaD of *Shigella* type III secretion system has be testified[^Barta,2017] [^Sierocki,2021].
 Peptide sequences of 20ipaD from Barta et al (2017).
 Codon optimization was performed to get DNA sequences.
-Two flank sequences containing XhoI and ApaI cutting sites as well as C-terminal Flag-tag were added to the ipaD DNA sequence.
+Two flank sequences containing XhoI and ApaI cutting sites as well as C-terminal Flag-tag were added to the IpaD DNA sequence.

 ##### Build